- Asked by: Roseanna Cunningham, MSP for Perth, Scottish National Party

 Answered by Jim Wallace on 29 August 2002

-To ask the Scottish Executive whether there is any conflict of interest arising from PricewaterhouseCoopers carrying out the financial review of the Scottish Prison Service estates review, given that the firm is the auditor of Group 4 Falck.
+To ask the Scottish Executive whether, prior to carrying out the financial review of the Scottish Prison Service estates review, PricewaterhouseCoopers disclosed that it was the auditor of Group 4 Falck to the Executive.

 Answer